swiftlang/swift/docs/Lexicon.rst

        context.
 This type may contain `archetypes <archetype>` and cannot be used directly from outside the context.
 Compare with `interface type`.

+  customization point
+    Informal term for a protocol requirement that has a default implementation, i.e. one that conforming types don't *have* to implement but have the option to "customize".

   DI (definite initialization / definitive initialization)
     The feature that no uninitialized variables, constants, or properties will be read by a program, or the analysis pass that operates on SIL to